Furi: Music

 The soundtrack of Furi consists of many different tracks all composed by different established artists.
 During development the team decided to utilize electro and synthwave music as a way to excite the player and make the game stand out from competitors.
 Each track was designed and created specifically for the game and the boss/area they would play during.
 Executive producer and co-founder of The Game Bakers Audrey Leprince mentioned that each of the artists were chosen based on their musical style and how they could represent each of the game’s bosses.
 Once an artist was chosen, the developers would send a brief to the artist containing details on the boss, the design, personality and the arena where the fight takes place.

-One of the artists involved was Frank Hueso, better known by his stage name Carpenter Brut, who contributed four tracks to the game (“Time to Wake Up”, “Enraged”, “What We Fight For” and “You’re Mine”).
+One of the artists involved was Franck Hueso, better known by his stage name Carpenter Brut, who contributed four tracks to the game (“Time to Wake Up”, “Enraged”, “What We Fight For” and “You’re Mine”).
 Hueso's tracks for the game had to use several loops, as some players may hear the track for longer than others; therefore the duration of the tracks themselves had to be variable.
 Simon Delacroix, better known by his stage name The Toxic Avenger, described a similar process in composing his songs for the game ("My Only Chance" and "Make This Right") and made a similar statement regarding the nature of creating music for video games.

 In July 2016 the game’s original soundtrack was released on vinyl record in France followed by a CD release in June 2017.
 Both were published by G4F Records and featured artwork created by Takashi Okazaki.